-- 5 region at the upstream cross section (XS3) indicate, indeed, flow is steered toward the concave bank.
-By extension, cross-stream shear stress, is directed toward the concave bank.
-At the head of the bar, flow was additionally slowed within the channel (u decreased), and steered away from the vegetation patch, increasing flow within a side channel adjacent to the bar head and creating concentrated flow paths adjacent to the patch. - We acknowledge that some of our findings may be influenced by limitations of our modeling approach, which reflect persistent challenges in characterizing the complexities of vegetation architecture and flow in a modeling framework.
-Our analysis simplified vegetation drag by assuming rigid cylinders, which has been found to most accurate for dense vegetation (Vargas-Luna et al., 2016).
-We used a constant vegetation drag coefficient, consistent with other studies.
-This approach likely overestimates vegetation drag at higher discharges, when the canopy is inundated and plants are more streamlined, reducing A_c and C{dy} (James et al., 2004).
-Future research directions include: 1) refining how vegetation drag is represented, especially - 15 for sparse vegetation; 2) quantifying changes in drag that result from streamlining and reconfiguration during inundation; 3) including variations in drag coefficient for vegetation to represent depth-dependence and complexities of vegetation architecture; and 4) evaluating effects of non-logarithmic vertical velocity structures (Aberle and Järvelä, 2013; Boothroyd et al., 2017; Nepf, 2012; Västilä et al., 2013; Västilä and Järvelä, 2014; Whittaker et al., 2013).
+- 5 interactions to be strongest as recruited sparse woody riparian vegetation matures under moderate flow conditions (> Q_2 to Q{10}), or conversely, if a bare bar establishes dense vegetation.
+This is consistent with the biogeomorphic phase concept (Corenblit et al., 2007, 2015a, 2015b), whereby established vegetation has strong feedbacks with geomorphic processes, but with the additional constraint of enhanced interactions under a specific range of flow magnitudes. - We acknowledge that some of our findings may be influenced by limitations of our modeling approach, which reflect persistent challenges in characterizing the complexities of vegetation architecture and flow in a modeling framework.
+Simplifications including representing plants as rigid cylinders (after Vargas-Luna et al., 2016) with a constant drag coefficient of 1 are consistent with other studies but likely overestimate vegetation drag at higher discharges, when the canopy is inundated and plants are more streamlined, reducing A_c and $C{d,v}$ (James et al., 2004).
+Future research directions include: 1) refining how vegetation drag is represented, especially for sparse vegetation; 2) quantifying changes in drag that result from streamlining - 15 and reconfiguration during inundation; 3) including variations in drag coefficient for vegetation to represent depth-dependence and complexities of vegetation architecture; and 4) evaluating effects of non-logarithmic vertical velocity structures (Aberle and Järvelä, 2013; Boothroyd et al., 2017; Nepf, 2012; Västilä et al., 2013; Västilä and Järvelä, 2014; Whittaker et al., 2013).

-20 4.2 Implications for channel morphology and evolution
+4.2 Implications for channel morphology and evolution